 Senior Associate Head, Assistant Professor of Acting

-A native of Pittsburgh, Kyle Haden is a director, educator, and Equity actor.
-He is in his sixth season as the artistic director of the Ashland New Plays Festival in Oregon, where he directed readings of Primary User, I Can Go, Hazardous Materials, and The Luckiest People for ANPF, as well as performing in readings of Go.
-Please.
-Go., Edward III, and Now This.
-During his tenure, over a dozen new plays from ANPF have gone on to have world premieres around the country.
-Kyle also spearheaded their 2016 Women’s Invitational in 2016; one of the winning plays, Martyna Majok’s Cost of Living, won the Pulitzer Prize in 2018.
+Originally from Pittsburgh, Kyle Haden is an artistic leader, director, educator, and Equity actor.
+He is an Artistic Associate and the former artistic director of the Ashland New Plays Festival in Oregon.
+During his six-year tenure as artistic director, over a dozen new plays from ANPF went on to have premieres nationwide.
+Kyle also spearheaded their 2016 Women’s Invitational; one of the winning plays, Martyna Majok’s Cost of Living, won the Pulitzer Prize in 2018.
+Kyle is also a Senior Coordinating Producer with Black Lives, Black Words International Project, as well as a member of the 2021 cohort of artEquity’s BIPOC Leadership Circle.

 Kyle has taught at various theater companies, including several years serving as the program manager at the Oregon Shakespeare Festival’s Summer Seminar for High School Juniors.
 He previously held tenure-track appointments at Roosevelt University’s Chicago College of Performing Arts and Southern Oregon University.